jfuerlinger/serta/Readme.md

 npm test
 ```

-*Hint*: Start the testing in an dedicated terminal window.
+*Hint 1*: Start the testing in a dedicated terminal window.

+*Hint 2*: Start the testing of **all** (unit and integration) tests.
+This can be changed by changing the
+jest configuration file.